KenPrz/Arduino_Motor_Control/README.md

 - Arduino board
 - H-bridge motor driver
-- Two DC motors
+- 2 - 4 DC motors
 - Jumper wires

 ## How to Use

-1. Connect the components according to the provided circuit diagram.
-2. Upload the Arduino sketch to your Arduino board.
+1. Upload the Arduino sketch to your Arduino board.
-3. Open the serial monitor to observe the motor movements.
+2. Open the serial monitor to observe the motor movements.
-4. The motors will alternate between moving forward and backward with a one-second delay between each movement.
+3. The motors will alternate between moving forward and backward with a one-second delay between each movement.

 ## Code Explanation